 Emily is from Vancouver, Canada.
 She holds a B.S. in Biology and Psychology.
-Emily and three friends volunteered at a hospital and an orphanage in Bangkok, Thailand with World Endeavors.
+Emily and three friends volunteered at a hospital and a children’s home in Bangkok, Thailand with World Endeavors.

 How was your experience in Thailand?